Don't count out the chinsey RC cars that there's no shame in dishing out a beating to.

 Although I wouldn't mind owning a really beefy 4WD, maybe gas powered RC car... hell I'd even take an RC car that ran on two 9.6V Turbo batteries lol so far the best three RC cars I've owned ran on a single 9.6V Turbo battery, and I've only seen one giant humvee style car that was 4WD and ran on two... sadly it was trashed and in a family member's backyard

-OK, tell it to me straight... in Rollcage Stage II... was Winter Wonderland II even possible to Gold Medal...?
+OK, tell it to me straight... in Rollcage Stage II for the PS1... was Winter Wonderland II even possible to Gold Medal...?

 Retreating is Running Away.
 Falling Back, however, is simply Advancing in a Different Direction.